saimon24/capacitor-vanilla-js-tailwind/README.md

-## Created with Capacitor Create App
+## Capacitor App with VanillaJS and TailwindCSS

 This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), and comes with a very minimal shell for building an app.